IBM/telco-network-cloud-drivers/content/installation/lm/production/install-lm.md

 ## Vault

 To modify or inspect system configuration, access the Vault UI at `https://vault.lm:32443`.
-As mentioned in [accessing TNCO](#lm), Ingress uses the hostname to route traffic to the desired service, so you will need to either add the hostname to your hosts file or configure a proxy/nameserver to route traffic to it.
+As mentioned in [accessing TNC-O](#lm), Ingress uses the hostname to route traffic to the desired service, so you will need to either add the hostname to your hosts file or configure a proxy/nameserver to route traffic to it.

 The configured access token will be needed to login to Vault.
 The value will be output within the logs of the vault-int job, and can be found by inspecting them, for example (replace with correct name of vault-init pod):